-Hummus is delicious, although it may not look it.
+Hummus is delicious, although it may not look like it.
 Due to the vegan hype, hummus was heavily trending and marketed as a healthy food.

 However, in this article, we have to face uncomfortable questions: How much carbohydrate does hummus have?
-How healthy is it really?
+How healthy is it?
 Is hummus allowed on keto?
 And if not, what are the alternatives?

 You’ll find out all this and more here, based on science.

 Is Hummus Keto?